 In the awareness state, visitors are driven to the site by high-value content.
-In interest state, top features include digital, marketing, seo, nyc, agency, which indicates that users are searching for digital marketing agencies.
+In interest state, top features include digital, marketing, SEO, NYC, and agency, which indicates that users are searching for digital marketing agencies.
 In the action state, the key differentiators are the branded terms including Mike King, iPullRank, etc.

-Support vector machine (SVM) is a non-probabilistic classifier that illustrates examples of the separate categories are divided by a clear gap that is as wide as possible.
-Support vector machine for the linearly separable case can be illustrated with the following figure:
+Support vector machine (SVM) is a non-probabilistic classifier that illustrates examples of the separate categories divided by a clear gap that is as wide as possible.
+The support vector machine for the linearly separable case can be illustrated in the following figure:

 There are lots of possible linear separators for two-class training sets.
 Intuitively, a decision boundary drawn in the middle of the two classes seems better than the one that is very close to examples of one or both classes.
 The SVM, in particular, defines the criterion for a decision surface that is maximally far away from any data point.
 This distance from the decision surface to the closest data point determines the margin of the classifier.
 This method of construction means that the decision function for an SVM is fully specified by a small subset of the data which defines the position of the separator.
 These points are referred to as the support vectors.
 The figure above shows the margin and support vectors for a linear separable problem.